-Not only is social media a valuable tool for promoting your business, but that value is magnified by its accessibility.
-Nearly anyone on the planet can learn more about your business on their smart phones, tablets or PC – which really makes a compelling case for taking advantage of the different channels we have in order to boost our online presence.
-You’re not looking for just “anyone on the planet”, though – you want to reach potential buyers & sellers, so consider the real estate data below:
+Not only is social media a valuable tool for promoting your business, but its accessibility magnifies that value.
+Nearly anyone on the planet can learn more about your business on their smartphones, tablets, or PC – which really makes a compelling case for taking advantage of the different channels we have to boost our online presence.
+You’re not looking for just “anyone on the planet,” though – you want to reach potential buyers & sellers, so consider the real estate data below:

 REALTOR® Online Market Data:

 - 90 percent of home buyers searched online at some point during their home buying process.

 - In 2018, 44 percent looked for properties online first

 - 58% of Millennials & 46% of Generation X found their home on a mobile device (compared to 33% of Younger Boomers)

 - 76% of all buyers found their home on a mobile device

 - 17% of all buyers found an agent with their mobile device

 - Over 72% of all REALTORS® use social media in their profession

 As you can see, not only is Social Media worth using – it’s already widely used in real estate, so if you want to avoid missing opportunities, you need to keep up with the rest of the industry.
 The biggest question isn’t if you should be leveraging Social Media, but how does it effectively increase your visibility with potential customers.
 Here are some keys to getting the most from Social Media: